GlossGenius/rerun-ci-workflow-for-branch/README.md

 GITHUB_TOKEN=<token>
 ```

 to rerun the release pipeline in question.
-If combine this with a GitHub action that triggers on merge of a `hotfix/*`
+If we combine this with a GitHub action that triggers on merge of a `hotfix/*`
 branch, then we can successfully automate the manual action taken after a hotfix branch merges to master.

 ## Limitations